 Over six months ago, we met the team from a rubber factory located in Northern Guangdong province.
-The factory was a small operation, with only a few production lines, but they produced for reputable brands like Keen and Reebok, and their location was nearby our steel moldmaker, so it was a good match.
+The factory was a small operation, with only a few production lines, but they produced for reputable brands like Keen and Reebok.
+Their location was nearby our steel mold maker, so it was a good match.

 Our initial samples came back with thick parting lines (the seams between parts of a rubber mold), often a result of too much rubber being pushed into the mold.
-The trimming required to correct this is largely dependant on human craftsmanship, and we knew this was a difficult thing to control.
+The trimming required to correct this is largely dependant on human craftsmanship, and this can be a difficult thing to consistently control.